Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single concise sentence that conveys the core functionality without any superfluous words.
-It is front-loaded with the main action and result.
+The description is a single, well-formed sentence that is front-loaded with the key action and result.
+No redundant information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.